The Jupiter Magazine Overflow Section...

 The many detail differences between it and standard production (if there is such a thing) have excited all Jupiter owners who have seen it.
 It was sufficiently well restored by its previous owners to be taken to France for the Le Mans 50/2000 celebrations and even driven while there - legally and with full papers.
 Well done Pat Lockyer - only you could have achieved this!

-SPECTACULAR EAST-WEST CROSSINGS OF AUSTRALIA BY 1500cc JOWETTS
+This was a very SPECTACULAR EAST-WEST CROSSINGS OF AUSTRALIA BY 1500cc JOWETTS - read on

 JUPITERS AND JAVELINS DRIVEN RECORD-BREAKING DISTANCES TO A NATIONAL RALLY